beefoo/lclabs-jfp24/workflow/README.md

 * Individual cutouts saved as PNGs, labeled with the format: **image_{resource_id}_{object_name}_{instance__#}.png**.
     * Each cutout is resized to a maximum of 480 pixels on the longest side.
 * Thumbnails of the binary masks, labeled with the format: **mask_{resource_id}_{object_name}_{instance__#}.png**.
-* Segments are added Image JSON.
+* Segments are added to Image JSON.
 * Each segement contains the following information:
 * Mask thumbnail path, Cutout thumbnail path, and Bounding box information saved as JSON